rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/GLib.md

 VariantPtr holds a GVariant data value.
 If its held value is non-null, it will dereference its held GVariant pointer on destruction.

 #### [GLib\::ErrorPtr](../../Source/Framework/GLib/SmartPointers/GLib_ErrorPtr.h)
 ErrorPtr may be used with GLib error handling in place of GError data pointers.
 If a GLib function assigns error data to an ErrorPtr object, it can handle that error, either with a custom error handling function, or by printing the error's message if no custom function is provided.
 ErrorPtr will free the GError data assigned to it immediately after handling the error.
-Errors are handled either when the ErrorPtr is destroyed, or whenever the ErrorPtr object's handleError method is called.
+Errors are handled either when the ErrorPtr is destroyed, or whenever the ErrorPtr object's handleError function is called.

 #### [GLib\::SharedContextPtr](../../Source/Framework/GLib/SmartPointers/GLib_SharedContextPtr.h)
 SharedContextPtr manages a GMainContext data pointer.
 SharedContextPtr automatically increases its GMainContext's reference count when copied, and decreases it on destruction.